A list of the top 10 things to do in Mongolia with reasons by Nomadic Trails Mongolia.

 Want to experience living in gers most locals live in?
-Wooden, mostly orange furniture make gers – traditional Mongolian dwellings quite cozy to live in.
+Wooden, mostly orange furniture make up gers – traditional Mongolian dwellings, and they are quite cozy to live in.
 Adding to this there is a stove with heat that is just perfect for your chilly nights and pouring rain outside!

 Yurt or Ger?
-Turkic word-Yurt that travels around a lot carries the same meaning of this dwelling but with a slightly changed interior.
+Turkic word-Yurt that travels around a lot carries the same meaning as this dwelling but with a slightly changed interior.